rvolz/gomosquittogo/README.md

 ## Building

-This project was built and tested with Go 1.1 and libmosquitto 1.2. cgo support is required to build it:
+This project was built and tested with Go 1.1 and libmosquitto 1.2. cgo support and an installed libmosquitto is required to build it:

     go get github.com/rvolz/gomosquittogo